-In my very first blog post (published in ), I gave a few reasons for starting my own blog.
+In my very first blog post (published in January of 2006), I gave a few reasons for starting my own blog.
 With some tweaking and condensing, those reasons apply to my new venture into newsletter writing:

 1) Everyone else is doing it

 2) If I am to maintain my individuality, I must conform to the status quo

 3) As a writer, I am motivated to hone my skills while utilizing strategic platforms